This guide informs you about research materials I think will be helpful for your paper topics. It contains the following:

 Under this system, books about law have call numbers that begin with the letter K:

-Following the class/sub-class indicator in the call number is a number that indicates the subject of the book.
+Following the class/sub-class indicator in the call number is a number indicating the subject.

-You can browse by call number across the entire Harvard Library collection, including HD, electronically through Hollis.
+You can browse by call number across the entire Harvard Library collection through Hollis.

 On the HOLLIS homepage, click Starts With / Browse at the top of the screen.
 Select the option to Browse by Call Number - Library of Congress, enter K3154 in the search box, and press Return.